TheVeryDarkness/umake/README.md

 Moduled libraries are not tested.

 If you delete a .ifc file without deleting its corresponding object, errors will occurred, you can clean and rebuild all or just delete corresponding object.

+And if you use some generators other than Ninja, you may meet errors.
+If you don't like Ninja, you can try v0.0.0 version for higher compatibility.